 Today’s generation may not be familiar with Charles Barkley the basketball player because he retired in 2000.
 For the past 19 seasons, Charles has been entertaining crowds all around the world as a basketball analyst at the TNT network.

-Recently, Chuck sat down with Heavy’s Brandon Robinson and shared with him during the interview that he said it would be harder for him to play in today’s game.
+Recently, Chuck sat down with Heavy’s Brandon Robinson and shared with him that it would be harder for him to play in today’s game.

 “I don’t think.
 I’d think it’ll be harder for me to play in the league today, the way they play today is with stretch threes [Small Forward] and fours [Power Forward].
 So, I don’t think none of these guys play like me.
 There stretch threes and stretch fours.
 I’d think it would have been a lot harder for me to play in the game today.
 Even though I think I’d be successful, it would have been more challenging trying to guard those little guys out on the floor.
 So, I really don’t think that there’s anybody that plays like me today,” said Barkley.